Master the Exam: 8 In-Depth CISSP Sample Exam Questions for 2026

 8. Domain 8: Software Development Security - Secure Software Development Lifecycle

-Questions on the Secure Software Development Lifecycle (SDLC) are crucial in Domain 8, testing your ability to "shift security left" by integrating it into every phase of software creation.
-A common scenario might involve a company adopting a new DevOps or DevSecOps model and asking you to identify the best place to introduce a specific security control, like static analysis security testing (SAST), or how to manage open-source dependencies securely.
-The core principle is ensuring security is a proactive consideration from initial design and threat modeling to final deployment and ongoing maintenance, not a reactive afterthought.
+Questions on the Secure Software Development Lifecycle (SDLC) are a major part of Domain 8.
+These items test whether you can shift security left by making it a part of every phase of software creation.
+A common scenario might involve a company moving to a DevOps or DevSecOps model.
+You will likely need to find the best spot to add a specific security control, such as static analysis security testing (SAST), or decide how to manage open-source dependencies.
+The main idea is to make security a proactive part of the process.
+This starts with the first design and threat model and continues through deployment and upkeep.
+It should never be a reactive afterthought.

 Strategic Breakdown: Securing the Code Pipeline